wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **M:**&ensp;The desire to discuss is also mere desire.
 The desire to know, to have the power, even the desire to exist are desires only.
 Everybody desires to *be*, to survive, to continue, for no one is sure of himself.
 But everybody is immortal.
-You make yourself mortal by takeing yourself to be the body.
+You make yourself mortal by taking yourself to be the body.

 **Q:**&ensp;Since you have found your freedom, will you not give me a little of it?

 **M:**&ensp;Why little?
 Take the whole.
-Take it — it is there for the takeing.
+Take it — it is there for the taking.
 But you are afraid of freedom!

 **Q:**&ensp;Swami Ramdas had to deal with a similar request.
 Some devotees